Dr Owen S. Wangensteen

 Please contact me via e-mail for an appointment

-I grew up in Almeria (Spain), a small Mediterranean town close to Cabo de Gata Natural Park, one of the few nearly untouched coastal areas remaining in Southern Europe.
+I grew up in Almeria, a Spanish Mediterranean town surrounded by one of the few nearly untouched coastal areas remaining in Southern Europe.
 Despite being a natural-born marine naturalist, I sought for the elementary underlying mechanisms of life and I first specialized in Chemistry at the University of Granada (Spain), where I got a PhD degree in biochemistry and molecular biology.
-Later, I returned to my real passion: marine invertebrates, by moving to the University of Barcelona (Spain) and pursuing a BSc in Biology, a MS in Animal Biodiversity and, finally, a PhD in marine invertebrate biology (2013).
+Later, I returned to my real passion: marine invertebrates, by moving to the University of Barcelona (Spain) to get a BSc in Biology, a MSc in Animal Biodiversity and, finally, a PhD in biology of marine invertebrates (2013).

-During my postdoctoral stage, I have been supervising several master students' theses on marine molecular ecology of invertebrates
+I have been supervising several master students' theses on marine molecular ecology of invertebrates, and co-supervising several PhD students.

-Recently, I have turned my main focus on molecular biodiversity assessment of marine ecosystems using metabarcoding.
-This is a promising technique that will allow us to ultimately describe and objectively quantify the real biodiversity present in a given community.
+Recently, I have turned my main focus on molecular biodiversity assessment using eukaryotic metabarcoding.
+This is a promising technique that allow us to describe and objectively quantify the real biodiversity present in a given community.
 The future applications of this technique will be enormous: ranging from analysis of water quality or monitoring changes in natural communities to early detection of non-native species introduced in the ecosystems.
 All of this, using a faster, less expensive, more repeatable and less subjective technique than current morphological assessment.
-It is such an exciting field to work on.

 Qualifications and Memberships

-Specialist Clinical Chemistry (Vall d'Hebron Hospital, Barcelona).
-2006
+- Specialist in Clinical Chemistry (Vall d'Hebron Hospital, Barcelona) 2006

 - Balsalobre M, Wangensteen OS, Palacín C, Clemente S, Hernandez JC (2016) Efficiency of artificial collectors for quantitative assessment of settlement rates of sea urchins.
-Scientia Marina.
-In press.
+Scientia Marina 80, 207–216.

 - Rodriguez-Barreras R, Wangensteen OS (2016) Assessing the reliability of two tagging techniques in the echinoid Echinometra lucunter.
 Regional Studies in Marine Science 5, 51-54.